AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **setStickerEmojis**(`parameters`): `Promise`\<[`ok`](../modules/index.types.default.md#ok-1)\>

-Changes the list of emoji corresponding to a sticker.
+Changes the list of emojis corresponding to a sticker.
 The sticker must belong to a regular or custom emoji sticker set that is owned by the current user

 #### Parameters